shalomb/shalomb/cv/cv.md

 ### Core Competencies

 - Cloud Solutions Development and Reliability Engineering on private and public clouds.
-- Practical DevOps and Lean-Agile know-how for Continuous Delivery & Teamwork.
+- Practical DevOps and Lean-Agile expertise for Continuous Delivery & Teamwork.
 - Software Engineering approaches to Tooling and Platform Engineering.
+- Team Leadership, Mentoring

 ### Professional Experience